 Is It Better to Remarry or Just Live Together?

 Finding love later in life may be unexpected and exciting, but should it lead to marriage?
 The considerations are much different for an older couple with adult children and retirement plans than for a young couple just starting out.
 Before deciding whether to get married or just live together, you need to look at your estate plan, your Social Security benefits, and your potential long-term care needs, among other things.
-Whatever you decide to do, you may want to consult a lawyer to make sure your wishes will be carried out.
+Whatever you decide to do, you may want to consult with your lawyer to make sure your wishes will be carried out.

 Here are some things to think about:

 - Estate Planning.
 Getting married can have a big effect on your estate plan.
 Even if you don't include a new spouse in your will, in most states spouses are automatically entitled to a share of your estate (usually one-third to one-half).
 One way to prevent a spouse from taking his or her share is to enter into a prenuptial agreement in which both spouses agree not to take anything from the other's estate.
 If you want to leave something to your spouse and ensure your heirs receive their inheritance, a trust may be the best option.

 - Long-Term Care.
 Trusts and prenuptial agreements, however, won't necessarily keep a spouse from being responsible for your long-term care costs or vice versa.
 In addition, getting married can have an effect on your or your spouse's Medicaid eligibility.
 If you can afford it, a long-term care insurance policy may be a good investment once you remarry.